homebridge/ffmpeg-for-homebridge/README.md

 | Raspberry Pi 3 or better (Raspbian) | armv7l, aarch64                |
 | Windows 10 or newer                 | x86_64                         |

+**Note: Raspberry Pi 5 is currently unsupported.
+There are multiple known issues that will be addressed in a future release.**
 ## Install

 #### Raspbian or armv7/armv8-based Linux environments: